Develop your legal expertise. Sharpen your commercial focus. Become a trusted adviser to clients around the globe.

 Research: I have been asked to look into recent developments surrounding a particular legal issue on a civil fraud action I am working on, which involves 11 defendants across seven jurisdictions.

-Lunch: I usually grab lunch with the other trainees at Noble Street Kitchen, the London office café.
-If the weather’s pleasant, we sometimes eat by the London Wall or the Barbican.
+Lunch: I usually grab lunch with other associates and trainees in the London office café.
+If the weather's pleasant, we sometimes eat by the London Wall or the Barbican.

 Court Hearings: I head off to the Royal Courts of Justice to attend a hearing on another case I am working on, take detailed notes and report directly to the client.
 On some days, I also file applications with the Court and liaise with the Judge's Clerk if necessary.